-When you consider advertising a job online, there are some important decisions to make.
+When you consider advertising for jobs online, there are some important decisions to make.
 One of which is whether to go for branded or non-branded job advertising.

 Branded – An advert which includes your company logo and company name as if you have advertised the position directly For e.g“ We have an opportunity for an Administrator…”